Meharafsha/Admin-for-Learner-s-Academy/README.md

 # Admin-for-Learner-s-Academy
 The goal of this project is to apply servlet, jsp and JDBC concepts.
-The aim to design and develop a backend admin portal for the Learner’s Academy using Java EE technologies.
+Aim of the project is to design and develop a backend admin portal for the Learner’s Academy using Java EE technologies.